Cúc Phương National Park: Flora and fauna

 Cúc Phương is home to an amazing diversity of flora and fauna.
-Inhabitants of the park include 97 species of mammals, most notable endangered langurs; 300 species of birds; 36 reptilian species; 17 species of amphibians; 11 species of fish; 2,000 species of vascular plants, and thousands of species of insects.
+Inhabitants of the park include 97 species of mammals, most notable endangered langurs; 300 species of birds; 36 reptilian species; 17 species of amphibians; 11 species of fish; 159 species and 1 additional subspecies of terrestrial molluscs; 2,000 species of vascular plants, and thousands of species of insects.
 A number of species in the park are listed on Vietnam Red Book of endangered species.

+The park covers portions of the Northern Vietnam lowland rain forests and Northern Indochina subtropical forests ecoregions.

 Primates in the park include macaques, gibbon, François's leaf monkey and slow loris.

 Other mammals include bats, porcupine, flying squirrel, small striped squirrel, belly-banded squirrel, and the rare black giant squirrel.
 In the past the park was home to Asiatic black bears, wild dogs, elephants, rhinos, and tigers, but over hunting and lack of prey have most led to the loss of these species.
 Leopards, clouded leopards, and jungle cats may still be present in the park.

 Bird species include bar-backed partridge, scaly-breasted partridge, silver pheasant, red junglefowl, grey peacock-pheasant, laughingthrushes, red-vented barbet, green-eared barbet, scimitar-billed babblers, brown boobook, scarlet minivet, racket-tailed drongos, racket-tailed treepie, white-winged blue magpie.
 Migrant species include thrushes, flycatchers, tits, finches, pipits amongst others.
 Hornbills can also be spotted in the forest.

 An endemic subspecies of sub-terranean cave fish is also found in the park.
 It is also the type locality of many invertebrate species including: Zaxiphidiopsis bazyluki.

-Flora in the park includes multi-layered canopy; trees up to 70m in height; flowers, including, orchids; ferns with amazingly tall leaves; and an abundance of liana and cauliflory.
+Flora in the park includes multi-layered canopy, with a diversity of trees (some showing cauliflory) and large specimens growing up to 70m in height (illustrated), with labelled Tetrameles nudiflora and Carya sinensis.
+The flora consists of some 2000 recorded species with lianas and epiphytes including orchids and ferns such as Asplenium, with amazingly long leaves.
 The park also contains plants used for such practicalities as spices and medicines as well as edible fruits, nuts and shoots.